trexjacket/trexjacket/docs_src/tutorials/reactive-image-display/0-main-page.rst

     <h2>What are we going to build?</h2>

-In this tutorial we are going to build and deploy a web application that
+In this tutorial we are going to build and deploy a web application that allows for quick and easy sharing of photos on a Tableau Dashboard.

-Here’s an overview of how our finished Reactive Image Display will handle each application:
+Here's an overview of how our finished Reactive Image Display will handle each application:

 .. raw:: html